skeema/skeema/.github/pull_request_template.md

 <!--

 Thank you for your interest in contributing to Skeema!

+IMPORTANT:

-If this is your first pull request here, be sure to read the Contributing link in the sidebar before proceeding.
+Read the Contributing link in the sidebar carefully before proceeding.

-IMPORTANT: you must reference an issue number in your pull request description.
+You must link to an Issue or Discussion in your pull request description, which covers the same bug/feature/topic as your pull request.

-If there is no corresponding issue or discussion for this pull request yet, open one now, and WAIT FOR A RESPONSE FROM A MAINTAINER before you open the pull request.
+Before writing any code or opening a pull request, WAIT FOR POSITIVE FEEDBACK FROM A MAINTAINER on the original Issue or Discussion.

 -->